 - A lack of qualified leads

-Or are your target audiences confused about what you offer.
+Perhaps your target audiences are confused about the value you provide, or how to choose the right option.
 Do they default to comparing prices with your competition?

 Are you medicating the problem with the latest “pill”—trying social media?
 Did you redesign the website to make it look better?
 Are you considering a new logo?
 Or introducing new products?
 The quick fix could make a difference.
 But more likely it’s a short-term BandAid, wasting time and precious resources instead of actually fixing what’s broken.

 When I was limping around refusing to believe my ankle was broken, my friends asked me, “when did you get your medical degree?”

 It’s time to talk to a marketing expert.

 The challenge with today’s marketing is choosing which strategy to carry out, which audiences to reach and which communication channels will connect with your specific target audiences.